Grudz/Grudz.github.io/index.md

 ~~~

 This is an example of another helpful callback.
-This code will stop training your model once a desired accuracy has been obtained.
-For example, even if the model is at epoch 10 out of 30, if the desired accuracy as been reached, the model won't be trained anymore.
+This code stoped training my model once the desired accuracy was reached.
+For example, even if the model is at epoch 10 out of 30, if the desired accuracy has been reached, the model will stop getting trained.

 ~~~python
     class myCallback(tf.keras.callbacks.Callback):